-- ▶ The saguaro blossom is the state flower of - ► A 10-year-old saguaro may measure only about the size of your thumb. - Saguaro arms typically appear when the plant is between 50 and 100 years of age. - A mature saguaro can store one ton of water. - In the right conditions, saguaros can live to be 150 to 200 years old. - ▶ They're considered the "indicator plant" of the Sonoran Desert because they grow only here. - It is the largest cactus in the United States and can grow to 50 feet in height.
+- ▶ The saguaro blossom is the state flower of Arizona. - ► A 10-year-old saguaro may measure only about the size of your thumb. - Saguaro arms typically appear when the plant is between 50 and 100 years of age. - A mature saguaro can store one ton of water. - ▶ In the right conditions, saguaros can live to be 150 to 200 years old. - They're considered the "indicator plant" of the Sonoran Desert because they grow only here. - It is the largest cactus in the United States and can grow to 50 feet in height.

-The Barrel Cactus tends to grow leaning toward the south, which is why it is also called the "compass" cactus.
+The Barrel Cactus tends to grow leaning toward the south, which is why it is also called the "compass" cactus that sprout small leaves bloom in May/June with when the soil is moist.
+They violet, wisteria-like flowers.